 Your summary should be at least 2 pages, double spaced, 12-point times font, 1 inch margins.
 Full justify the text.
 At the top of the first page, centered, include relevant class information: your name, the class number and title (e.g. CSc 8270, Digital Signal Processing), what this is (e.g. Homework 2, Paper summary), and when it is due.
 Include any figures on additional pages.

 Be sure to have the reference included in a "reference" section.
-The paper must be referenced in your summary.
+The paper must be cited in your summary.
 Do this by placing the reference number in square brackets, such as .
 Your paper must not contain any text from the original paper, unless you quote it and cite it.
 If you paraphrase something from the paper, also cite it.
 If your summary exceeds 4 pages, you may be asked to re-write it.

 See comments from previous classes for examples of comments that I wrote on previous summaries.
 If I have to write a comment, I also deduct points.